 OPEN is currently on the look out for fresh talent to join our business – and the OPEN Hairdressing Apprenticeship training is a great place to start.
 If you’re considering applying for a place with OPEN Education, Charlotte has taken the time to reflect upon her early years and pass on some sound advice about working at OPEN Hairdressing.

 Charlotte, what was it about an OPEN apprenticeship that first attracted you to the role?

-The reason I decided to pursue a hairdressing apprenticeship near me was because of Ben and John [OPEN Hairdressing’s Co-Directors].
-They gave off a chilled out manner and they made me feel instantly at ease.
-Their passion for hairdressing came across straight away and massively inspired me.
+The reason I decided to pursue a hairdressing apprenticeship near me was because of Ben and John [OPEN Hairdressing’s Co-Director and Founder].
+They gave off a chilled out manner and they made me instantly feel at ease.
+Their passion for hairdressing came across straight away and it was hugely inspirational.

 Why OPEN and not another salon in Hertfordshire?

 After having lived in Berkhamsted for my whole life, I felt as though I needed something new and exciting.
 And OPEN was just that!
 I wanted to be part of OPEN’s Apprenticeship Scheme as I knew the business had a lot of potential to become something amazing.
 This was especially true as our client base is always expanding.

 Did you have any prior experience or interest in hairdressing or fashion prior to applying?

 Since I was little, I have always been creative.
 Throughout school I had a growing interest in fashion and developing my own style.
 Therefore, the thought of being able to incorporate this with my career was something that appealed to me.

 Can you give an overview about how the training scheme was structured, what you learnt, who you learnt with, etc.?